pjgrace/model-interop/docs/userguide.md

 * **Filling the transition's information**
-Back to the transition between the two current states, click on it.
+Now back to the transition between the two current states, click on the transition (the edge between the two nodes).
 You should see a lot of form fields on the left for filling information about the transition.

 ![Transition's information][screenshot-10]

 This is, basically, the information of the request you are sending to the chosen URL interface.
 First, let's choose a URL interface.
+From the
-From the URL pointer dropdown choose the URL interface ID you want to use.
+URL pointer dropdown choose the URL interface ID you want to use.
 For this transition we will use the first one - **_component.fixer.rest1_**, which, as you can see below, points to the link https://api.fixer.io:443/latest.
 We configured that in the component's data.

 Then comes the resource path.
 For this example, we want to use _GBP_ as a base for the currency conversion.
 Hence, we should use this resource path - **?base=GBP**.
 This is the moment to use the global pattern data we set in the beginning.
 The format for using pattern data is the following - **$$patterndata.id$$** where _id_ is the ID of the pattern data we want to use.
 Hence, for resource path, we will write **?base=$$patterndata.base$$**.

-The pattern data format can also be generated by clicking right button on the resource path field and then choosing the _Insert pattern data_ option.
+The constant data input can also be generated by clicking right button on the resource path field and then choosing the _Insert pattern data_ option.
 For the request method, we will use **GET**, since we are retrieving information.
 The data type, as explained above, is **JSON**.
 We skip the message content because we do not need to pass any content for this API request.